stan-dev/posteriordb/README.md

     ## A centered hiearchical model for 8 schools
     ## Frameworks: 'stan', 'pymc3'

-From the posterior we can easily access data and models as
+From the posterior, we can easily access data and models as

 ``` r
 sc <- pdb_stan_code(x = po)